 Microsoft says hackers who gained access to Skype’s social media accounts Wednesday did not get Skype users’ information.
 A group called the Syrian Electronic Army claimed credit for the attacks, posting messages such as “You can thank Microsoft for monitoring your accounts/emails using this details. #SEA,” on the official Skype Twitter account, and “Don’t use Microsoft…More

 You are viewing the most recent posts on this topic.

-Microsoft gave a glimpse of the pre-release version of Skype for Windows 8.1 in a blog post today.
+Microsoft recently released to manufacturing Windows 8.1, the major update to Windows 8 that’s scheduled to launch Oct.
+18. Among the changes coming to Windows 8.1 is the automatic inclusion of Skype built right in Microsoft gave a glimpse of the pre-release version of Skype for Windows 8.1 in a blog post today.
 Among the features are…More

-The service, a preview of which has been available since spring, is also now available in Germany, Brazil and France.
+Skype is now available for Outlook.com users in six countries including the U.S., Canada and the U.K. The service, a preview of which has been available since spring, is also now available in Germany, Brazil and France.
 Microsoft says it’s working to get Skype to other Outlook.com customers worldwide.More

 Microsoft joined other tech companies in calling on the U.S. government to let the company reveal more information about it handles national security requests for customer information.

 In a letter today, Microsoft General Counsel Brad Smith asked U.S. Attorney General Eric Holder or President Obama to get personally involved, saying “the Constitution itself is suffering.”

 Smith detailed requests Microsoft had made to be allowed to divulge more information — requests that were either denied or is still being considered weeks after the request was made.”This opposition and these delays are serving poorly the public, the Government itself, and most importantly, the Constitutional principles that we all put first and foremost,” Smith said in the letter.More